astevens/book/book-content/en/2-getting-started/9-router.markdown

 {:lang=ruby html_use_syntax=true}

 By putting any part of a match in parenthesis it becomes optional.
-This works for both parameters that are passed into the params array (prefixes with a colon) and for plain segments.
+This works for both parameters that are passed into the params hash (prefixes with a colon) and for plain segments.

 Optional segments can be nested: